justinsta624/readme/README.md

 ## Description

 - To build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 - To have MongoDB installed on your machine.
-[MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.
+[MongoDB installation guide](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.
 - Using Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages
 - Using a JavaScript date library or the native JavaScript `Date` object to format timestamps.
 - Create own data using Insomnia after creating API.